nachocaru/xaprb.com/content/blog/2009-01-13-what-is-the-scalable-replacement-for-innodb.md

 But what I'm interested in is something the author says in the comments of his own blog post:

 > btw; we are working on a scalable replacement of InnoDB.
-Stay tuned&#8230;.
+Stay tuned....

 What is it?